zhangxiaoshuotttt/zhangxiaoshuotttt/README.md

 ### Hi there, I'm Zhang Shuo (张硕 in Chinese) 👋

-I'm a first-year PhD student in geophysics at KAUST.

 I'm passionate about:
 - Elastic FWI
 - Deep Learning in Seismology